 MEAN LENGTH UTTERANCES

-Incorporate expanding language while playing by modeling an additional 1-2 words based off of what the child says.
-For example, if the child says “ball”, you can model “red ball” or “2 balls” or “kick ball” or “I see ball”.
+Incorporate expanding language while playing by modeling an additional 1-2 words based on what the child says.
+For example, if the child says “ball”, you can model “red ball” or “2 balls” or “kick ball” or “I see ball.”

 There are multiple aspects of sequencing you can target.
 You can have the child following directions with sequencing terms (first/next/last).
 You can sequence home routines (how to brush teeth).
-And you can even work on higher level sequencing by telling a story or demonstrating actions with the dolls and having the child retell or tell what happened in correct order.
+And you can even work on higher-level sequencing by telling a story or demonstrating actions with the dolls and having the child retell or tell what happened in the correct order.